National Democratic Alliance: Strength in parliament

+State/UT wise MPS

 Governments

-The BJP has previously been the sole party in power in Delhi, Chhattisgarh, Jharkhand and Rajasthan.
-It has also ruled Jammu and Kashmir, Punjab, Odisha, Andhra Pradesh as part of coalition and alliance governments.
+The BJP has previously been the sole party in power in Jharkhand.
+It has also ruled Jammu and Kashmir, Punjab as part of coalition and alliance governments.

-The BJP has never been in power in 3 states - Kerala, Telangana, (between 1999 and 2004 BJP in alliance with TDP ruled a United Andhra Pradesh) and West Bengal.
+The NDA has never been in power in 3 states – Kerala, Telangana (between 1999 and 2004 BJP in alliance with TDP ruled a United Andhra Pradesh), and West Bengal.
 But BJP led NDA has ruled many local governing institutions including corporations, municipalities, panchayats and has also been elected to many Lok Sabha constituencies, state assembly constituencies and local body divisions and wards in these 3 states.